-There have been many changes to the law of rape.
-These are relevant to rape defence.
-The most recent amendment to the Crimes Act came in effect on 1 July 2015.
+In recent years, there have been many changes to the law of rape that are relevant to rape defence specifically.
+The most recent amendment to the Crimes Act came into effect on the 1st of July in 2015.

 What is rape?

-What is rape?
-In Victoria, a person commits rape if he or she intentionally sexually penetrates another person without that person’s consent, does not reasonably believe that the other person is consenting.
+In Victoria, a person commits rape if he or she intentionally sexually penetrates another person without that person’s consent or does not reasonably believe that the other person is consenting.

 Before the latest amendment, the prosecution had to prove that the accused intentionally penetrated the complainant while being aware that the complainant was not or might not be consenting.

 In 2008, the law was amended.
-Since then, it provides an alternative, namely, that the accused had given no thought to whether or not the complainant was not or might not be consenting.
-This test now applies to all offences of rape.
+Since then, it provides an alternative – that the accused had given no thought to whether or not the complainant was consenting.
+This now applies to all offences of rape.

 The amendment of 1 July 2015 now means that for all rape offences:

-- It is thus necessary for the prosecution to prove the accused did not reasonably believe the complainant was consenting.
+- The prosecution must prove that the accused did not reasonably believe the complainant was consenting.

 As the circumstances of each case will be different, there will be specific issues you won’t be aware of, but a lawyer will be able to help you with this information.
 For example, something such as “reasonable belief” is determined by an objective standard.
 It isn’t simply whether the accused person thinks their own belief is reasonable.